I am not a big fan of labels. Here is what I mean by that.

 Context #2: Test Harness in Integration Testing

-Integration testing is to put together two or modules (or units) of code that interact with each other and to check whether or not the combined behavior is as expected or not.
+Integration testing is to put together two or modules (or units) of code that interact with each other and to check whether or not the combined behaviour is as expected or not.

 Ideally, Integration testing of two modules should and would be possible to carry out when both of them are 100% ready, unit tested and good to go.